Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 The two Troll occupants look up from the boar they were enjoying at their two unexpected guests.

 Zio with a word and a flourish creates several copies of himself and enters the room past the caltrops.
 Ochi darts down the trap door after Noe arriving next to her and the fleeing ninja.
+Seeing that Noe is up to her shinobi tricks again and the ninja is stunned face down on the floor in the face of the trolls Ochi buries a sword in his back ending his life.

+It is at this point that the rooms occupants begin to react the faster of the two commenting.
+"Look what we got 'ere, Tasty li'il bird."
+And he strikes Ochi.
+Koya also arrives down the chute gracefully on her feet.
+"Oh...
+You're just right there."
+The other Troll steps up and also attemps to sink his claws into Ochi.
+Grayson hesitates to follow his companions and leave Ukshaka defenseless and alone watches her feel her way to a curtain and duck behind it and gives chase.
+Landing just as gracefully as Koya he looses an arrow before even fully coming to rest at the bottom of the chute finding the flesh of one of the disturbed diners.
+5
+Noe carves a piece off of one of the Trolls with a deft blade who promptly begins bleeding profusely.